gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Hey," Gumption said, elbowing her.
 Maddy blinked.
-They had passed through the houses on the other side of the square and reached the smaller square that people *didn't* pass time in.
+They had passed through the houses on the other side of the square and reached the smaller square that courting couples *didn't* sit in on warm summer evenings.
 An ageless black glass pillar stood in its center, half again the height of anyone Maddy knew and as big around as a rain barrel.
-The few friendly bots who came through Rusty Bridge used it for recharging.
+The few friendly bots who came through Rusty Bridge used it to recharge.
 Moss didn't grow on it
 and birds never landed on it.
 Gumption said his uncle had touched it once on a dare